All Episodes

 We don't know if there are any more explosives out there that he might have set up.

-Uh so as we move forward, we just ask everyone to just proceed with caution in the area, but really a tip of the hat to good old-fashioned shoe leather uh deep dive uh police work that actually got us to this point.
+But really, a tip of the hat to good old-fashioned shoe leather, deep dive police work that actually got us to this point.

 No evidence yet, but you have to wonder, worry, be concerned about a possible accomplice in this case.

-It I you know, I um I know I say it every day.
+You know, I know I say it every day.

 I know that I play a lot of tapes that prove it every day.